 Students applying for this position must have a bachelor's degree from an accredited college or university and have successfully completed thirty credits at Sturm College of Law.
 Students must also be willing to attend an orientation/training, which will include forty hours of intensive mediation training.

 Interested applicants should submit a cover letter and résumé, as well as indicate whether they are applying for fall or spring semester.
 These documents should be sent to:

 The RCSDF will not contact applicants who have not been selected for an interview.
-However, please feel free to contact Jeff with any questions or concerns.
+However, please feel free to contact Beth with any questions or concerns.